slamice/wri/hipsters/chapter08.md

 Michael bailed hard on me.
 He finally brought up some believable excuse by ignoring me.
 I couldn't get Renee to follow me on either.
 Nothing about it enticed her.
-Her diet was about to hurl at the Hawaiian food she couldn't even think of eating and the alcohol she couldn't imagine drinking.
+Her diet was about to hurl from the Hawaiian food she couldn't even think of eating and the alcohol she couldn't imagine drinking.

 Alone, I threw away the other ticket and went to the dock ((Some refernece to dock?)) on a Wednesday after work.
 A plastic Leigh was draped over my head, as if it were knighting me before stepping aboard.
 I walked slowly onto the yacht, a bit cautious, perhaps overly so, but one can never be too sure can they?
 I couldn't help but be excited though.
 I could see the city now from so many angles.